Bulgarian phonology: Consonants

+/l/ as a phoneme in Bulgarian has three allophones in complementary distribution; "clear" [l], occurring before front vowels, "dark" or velarized [ɫ] occurring before central and back vowels, in between vowels and before consonants, and palatalized [ʎ], occurring before /j/ and a central or back vowel.

 Hard and palatalized consonants

-Like a number of Eastern Slavic languages, most consonant phonemes come in "hard" and "soft" pairs.
+Some linguists believe that, similar to a number of Eastern Slavic languages, most consonant phonemes come in "hard" and "soft" pairs.
 The latter tend to feature palatalization, or the raising of the tongue toward the hard palate.
 Thus, for example, /b/ contrasts with /bʲ/ by the latter being palatalized.
 The consonants /ʒ/, /ʃ/, /t͡ʃ/, and /d͡ʒ/ are considered hard and do not have palatalized variants, though they may have palatalization in some speakers' pronunciation.

 The distinction between hard and soft consonants is clear in Bulgarian orthography, where hard consonants are considered normal and precede either а, у, о, и, е or ъ.
 Soft consonants appear before я, ю, or ьо.
 In certain contexts, the contrast hard/soft contrast is neutralized.
 For example, in Eastern dialects, only soft consonants appear before /i/ and /ɛ/. /l/ varies: one of its allophones, involving a raising of the back of the tongue and a lowering of its middle part (thus similar or, according to some scholars, identical to a velarized lateral), occurs in all positions, except before the vowels /i/ and /ɛ/, where a more "clear" version with a slight raising of the middle part of the tongue occurs.
 The latter pre-front realization is traditionally called "soft l" (though it is not phonetically palatalized).
 In some Western Bulgarian dialects, this allophonic variation does not exist.

 Furthermore, in the speech of many young people the more common and arguably velarized allophone of /l/ is often realized as a labiovelar approximant [w].
-This phenomenon, sometimes colloquially referred to as мързеливо л ('lazy l') in Bulgaria, was first registered in the 1970s and isn't connected to original dialects.
+This phenomenon, sometimes colloquially referred to as мързеливо л ('lazy l') in Bulgaria, was first registered in the 1970s and is not connected to original dialects.
 Similar developments, termed L-vocalization, have occurred in many languages, including Polish, Slovene, Serbo-Croatian, Brazilian Portuguese, French, and English.